dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 - The user's organisation units:

-  - User organisation unit: This is a way to dynamically select the org units which the logged in user is associated to.
+  - User organisation unit: This is a way to dynamically select the org units that the logged in user is associated to.

   - User sub-units: Selects the sub-units of the user organisation unit.